UPDATE: APPLICATIONS ARE NOW CLOSED

 Our apprentice programs are incredibly demanding, and incredibly rewarding.
 This is a lot of hard work and a full-time commitment to succeed.
 There is also a tremendous amount of competition to get into the program; be sure you are ready for this commitment before applying.

-Apprentices will receive a weekly stipend throughout the 8-week program, equivalent to an annual salary of $25,000 per year.
+Apprentices will receive a weekly stipend throughout the 8-week program.
 Your full responsibility and daily work as an apprentice will be to master the materials taught.
 Training will take place at or near our downtown Detroit headquarters.

 There are five salary raises built into the apprenticeship program.
 You’ll be eligible for the first one immediately upon graduating from the apprenticeship program.
 Once you’ve been placed on an OnSite client team your salary will be raised again, to a level determined by the specific client you are placed at, but will be no less than $32,000 per year.
 At this time you will be eligible for the full Detroit Labs OnSite benefits package, including medical, dental, 401k with match, disability, PTO, parental leave, etc. During the first 18 months of employment, apprentice graduates receive performance reviews and commensurate salary increases every 6 months.